CFDB - Cystic Fibrosis DataBase

 • Role of insulin pump

-A study is ongoing about the feasibility of outpatient automated blood glucose control with the bionic pancreas (NCT03258853)
+A study about the feasibility of outpatient automated blood glucose control with the bionic pancreas (NCT03258853) was completed.

 A research is ongoing to find the genes and other factors that are responsible for the development of CFRD (NCT01113216)

-A study examines the prevalence of Genome implicated with T2DM alleles, across the spectrum of glucose abnormalities in CF (NCT01852448)
+A study is ongoing about the prevalence of Genome implicated with T2DM alleles, across the spectrum of glucose abnormalities in CF (NCT01852448)

 An international multicenter observational study evaluates the predictive value of CGM